manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 export default Form;
 ```

 This form has controlled input components that use the local state to store changes when you type in the `input` elements.
 When you submit the form, the `handleOnSubmit` function will be called, which calls both the `onSubmit` and `refetch` functions that were passed as props from the `Event` component.
 The `onSubmit` function will send the document with the mutation to the GraphQL server, while the `refect` function sends the document with the query to retrieve the event to the server.

-In the `Event` component, you must import the `Form` component and add the logic to send the document with the mutation, by making these changes to `src/Event.js`:
+In the `Event` component, you must import the `Form` component and add the logic to send the document with the mutation.
+Therefore you need to define the mutation to edit the event and use it as a parameter in the `useMutation` Hook.
+The `refetch` function must be destructured from the `useQuery` Hook and passed to the `Form` component, together with the `editEvent` function by making these changes to `src/Event.js`:

 ```js
 // src/Event.js